 The tents in this review are best used for camping trips where you drive up and park next to your tent site.
 Some are light and compact enough that you might consider taking them backpacking, and others would make great basecamp tents if you have porters or mules carrying your gear into a remote wilderness campsite, such as the Marmot Limestone 6.
 But others will be challenging enough just to haul out of the trunk.

 Durability is important as playful kids can strain a tent in highly unpredictable ways.
-Zippers and seams should be strong, tripping hazards should be a minimum, things should be tight and tidy overall.
+Zippers and seams should be strong, tripping hazards should be at a minimum, and things should be tight and tidy overall.
 The Marmot Limestone 6 is a well-crafted and simple tent that will stand up to a wide range of uses and abuses.

 Fun is also an important consideration when looking for a family camping specific tent.
-This is a very fluid criterion, and will mean different things to different families.
+This is a very fluid criterion and will mean different things to different families.
 As reluctant adults with and without kids, we enjoyed the Big Agnes Flying Diamond 6 tent.
 It has two rooms, and one is smaller than the other giving a cubby-like feeling that kids seem to love.
 It is shorter, which takes away from the comfort factor, but adds to the fun because it feels more like a sleepover shelter and is fun to crawl around in.

-If you are lucky enough to be going on a basecamp-style camping trip, with porters or mules carrying your gear into a beautiful backcountry destination where you'll stay for a week with friends and family, it is great to take a bigger tent.
+If you are lucky enough to be going on a basecamp-style camping trip (with porters or mules carrying your gear into a beautiful backcountry destination where you'll stay for a week with friends and family), it is great to take a bigger tent.
 This review has lots of great options for your base camping needs.
 Some are more mountain-ready, like the Big Agnes Flying Diamond 6 and the Marmot Limestone 6.

 Many campgrounds have walk-in sites where you park your car and walk a few hundred feet out of the parking lot to a slightly more secluded, often quieter campsite.
 These can be beautiful, peaceful, wonderful camping experiences.
 Most of the tents in this review are great options for walk-in sites, but you'll want to pay more attention to the packed size category.
-Lighter tents will, obviously, be easier to carry in, but so will tents with well-crafted carrying bags.
+Lighter tents will be easier to carry in, but so will tents with well-crafted carrying bags.
 The REI Kingdom 6 has a carrying bag made into a backpack, an excellent choice for walk-in site camping.
 Several others have reasonably easy bags to carry.
 The Big Agnes Flying Diamond 6, the Nemo Wagontop 6, the Big Agnes Tensleep Station 6 and the Coleman Carlsbad Fast Pitch 6 have large dual loop handles, and the Marmot Limestone 6 has a small handle.

 Other Reasons to Camp with Big Tents

 Sea kayaking and river rafting are two other activities which may give you more packing freedom to bring heavier and bigger tents.
-Keep in mind that you can separate the fly from the tent body and poles in order to cram these tents into kayak hatches.
+Keep in mind that you can separate the fly from the tent body and poles to cram these tents into kayak hatches.

 Even more rare camping options might include those where you are flown in by airplane.
 In these situations, lightweight is probably still a concern.
 For our reviewer's Antarctic field camps, they flew in rugged four season tents and industrial strength group shelter tents designed for mountain expeditions.
 In milder climates, we could imagine using the strong and tall tents in this review, notably the Marmot Limestone 6.